We have brought together all you could ever need to know about loans in this one-stop-shop guide.

 They do this by contacting credit reference agencies that hold information on such things as whether you have missed any bill payments, made any late payments or had any County Court Judgments recorded against you.
 You can check your credit report with Experian.

 Some loan providers penalise you if you try to repay your loan early.
-An early repayment penalty could be the equivalent of 1 or 2 month's interest.
+An early repayment penalty could be the equivalent of one or two months' interest.
 Generally, the earlier in the term you repay your personal loan, the higher the charge.

 However, not all loan companies do this, so if you think you might be able to repay your loan before the end of its term, shop around for a loan that doesn't apply early repayment penalties.